Qualitative Cohort Analysis

-Once our analyst team responds to the above, you will have a couple of new advanced calculated columns to build out your report!
-Then you will be able to follow the below directions to do this.
+Once the Adobe analyst team responds to the above, you have a couple of new advanced calculated columns to build out your report!
+Then you can follow the below directions to do this.

 First, you want to add the metric you are interested in cohorting, once for each

 cohort you are analyzing.
-In this example, we want to see cumulative
+In this example, you want to see cumulative

 Revenue made in the months after a customer’s first order, segmented by the

 User's referral source.
-This means that, for each segment, we will add one
+This means that, for each segment, you add one